-The campaign’s primary target audience consists of parents and guardians of children with asthma in West Louisville.
-The key message, which also reflects the campaign’s goal is: “Every child with asthma needs an Asthma Action Plan.”
-The call to action encourages the target audience to ask their health care provider to create their personalized AAP.
-Four distinct poster designs feature the campaign messages, stock photographs, general information on asthma, and a call to action.
+The campaign’s primary target audience consisted of parents and guardians of children with asthma in West Louisville.
+The key message, which also reflected the campaign’s goal is: “Every child with asthma needs an Asthma Action Plan.”
+The call to action encouraged the target audience to ask their health care provider to create their personalized AAP.
+Four distinct poster designs featured the campaign messages, stock photographs, general information on asthma, and a call to action.
 These posters were disseminated at publicly accessible locations in West Louisville and on various social media outlets.

 Additionally, the CAC reached out to ask local health care providers serving WL residents to incorporate the AAP into their routine clinical practice.
 To facilitate this process, an incentive – children’s books – were provided to our practice partners.
 Over 1,000 culturally affirming books will be distributed to children in West Louisville through this initiative.